howicodestuff/howicodestuff.github.io/_posts/2018-1-17-vim-basics.md

 <a id="why"></a>
 ### Why would I use Vim?

 There is no generic answer to this question.
 After all, you'll be fine never learing how to use Vim at all - you can make do with other tools.
-For some people however, it's their most important tool for being as productive as they can be.
+For some people however, its their most important tool for being as productive as they can be.
 Some of the reasons to get into Vim are presented below:

 * **Lightweight**
 	* You will be able to use it with any system, file or project, in contrast with resource-heavy text editors like Visual Studio or Atom, and IDEs like Eclipse or Intellij products, which might choke under the pressure of huge files or projects.